stefanoslig/blog/_posts/angular-composables.md

 [Stackblitz](https://stackblitz.com/edit/angular-2kiv4w-s3krxr?file=src/app/composables/mouse-tracker.ts)

 What we simply did was to extract the logic we had in the component (and we want to reuse in other components) into an external function.
-Here are some conventions and best practices we follow:
+Here are some conventions and best practices we followed in the above example:

 #### Naming